Applegate Reservoir Fish Report for 1-6-2022

 For a change of scenery, try driving up to the lakes above Applegate Reservoir.
 These lakes have illegally and stunted yellow perch with no limit.
 Bass and bluegill are also in these lakes.
 There also is camping available but expect crowds on the weekends.

-The reservoir is 27 percent full, with an elevation of 1,917.2 ft.
-Surface temperatures are in the upper 60s.
-Anglers can get the latest information by calling the US Army Corps Lost Creek Lake and Applegate Reservoir projects information line at 1-800-472-2434.
+With no significant precipitation over the last month, the reservoir has dropped to 8 percent capacity, with an elevation of 1,894.4 ft.
+Surface temperatures are 42 degrees F. Anglers can get the latest information by calling the US Army Corps Lost Creek Lake and Applegate Reservoir projects information line at 1-800-472-2434.

 Website Hosting and Design provided by TECK.net